riasonalker1906/riasonalker1906.github.io/_posts/2025-06-23-first-encounters.md

 ---
-title: "Inside the Mind of a Data Intern: First Encounters with Fraud Detection & ML"
+title: "🕵️‍♀️ Inside the Mind of a Data Intern: First Encounters with Fraud Detection & ML"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog